-iOS (and OSX) has what Apple call a 'saveless' model.
+iOS (and Mac) has what Apple call a 'saveless' model.
 Your maps are saved automatically every minute or so and each time you switch away from the app (or turn off the screen.)
 There is no need (or mechanism) to specifically save a map.
-This can be scary at first - but it does 'just work' :-)
+This can be odd at first (if you’re used to Windows) - but it does 'just work' :-)

 Like it's iOS counterpart, the Mac app has a 'saveless' model.
 Changes are automatically and continuously saved (to disk.)
 There is no need to specifically select File -> Save.